cobelu/Long-EZ/md/04_FUSELAGE BULKHEADS.md

 ![Peel ply front seat bulkhead](../images/04/04_03.png)Figure 4-4: Peel ply front seat bulkhead

+***Note: micro slurry is used on Type 45R PV Foam - see chapter 3.
+The presence of tiny air flecks on the foam surface is normal.
+CP29 PC68 MEO***

 After cure, flip over, taper and round the other end (0.7" also) and round the side edges.
 The one ply BID glass skin on the back not only covers the back and taper but also folds around the side edges to meet the glass on front.
 Support the bulkhead up about 1" above the table so the glass edges can hang down unobstructed by the table surface.
 Use a 1/4" flex corner all around.
 After cure, use a finetooth coping saw and notch the corners as shown to fit the fuselage longerons.

 ![Holes for control system](../images/04/04_04.png)Figure 4-5: Control system pass thru